unicef-drp/wp_dotstat_data_explorer/README.md

 A wrapper for the OECD data explorer.
 The plugin embeds a react application in the page and allows the interaction between the static PHP page and the React app.
-## Known issues
-The plugin has been adapted to work with a Fusion registry backend, there is some compatibility with the dotStat backend but it might require some structure's mapping to work properly.

 ## How to install
 Copy the files in the Wordress' plugins directory